QUALITY & CERTIFICATIONS

 ISO 22000:2005 This certificate stands for the Food Safety Management System and the quality of the food and it is obtained through RoyalCert - Germany, ISO 22000:2005 certifies the quality and the safety of the food which is delivered to our valuable customers all through the globe.

-This is an certification of ethical standards, perhaps the most internationally recognizable one.
-It is awarded by the Fairtrade Labelling Organization (FLO-CERT), which is a leading international social certification body.
+This is a certification of ethical standards, perhaps the most internationally recognizable one.
+It is awarded by the Fairtrade international (and certified by FLOCERT), which is a leading international social certification body.
 This is a product certification system that was designed to allow people to identify products that meet agreed environmental, labour and developmental standards.

-The concept of fair trade aims to help producers in the developing countries to make better trading conditions for their farmers and promote sustainability in farming practices.
-This logo ensures that the cost of production for the product is covered, along with a premium (that goes directly to the farmers) that they can use to enhance their wage and cover shelter, food, medical care , clothing and education.
+The concept of Fairtrade aims to help producers in developing countries to make better trading conditions for their farmers and promote sustainability in farming practices.
+This logo ensures that the cost of production for the product is covered, along with a premium (that goes directly to the farmers) that they can use to enhance their wage and cover shelter, food, medical care, clothing and education.
 In developing countries, not all food processors treat their farmer this way.
 As such, this certification is an important tool in empowering small-scale farmers, creating safe working environments and even fighting the use of unlawful child labour.

 This is another certification of ethical standards (annually audited), that is only applicable to tea, coffee, cacao, and hazelnut products.
 This certification guarantees that the products were sourced sustainably by farmers trained in better agricultural practices, and that those farmers are treated ethically, in a similar fashion to the fair trade.